Haivision/srt-rfc/draft-sharabayko-srt.md

 Handshake control packets (Control Type = 0x0000) are used to exchange peer configurations, to agree on connection parameters, and to establish a connection.

+The Type-specific Information field is unused in the case of the HS message.
 The Control Information Field (CIF) of a handshake control packet is shown in {{handshake-packet-structure}}.